jp524/jp524.github.io/src/content/work/rubyforgood-human-essentials.md

 ### Overview

 I'm a contributor to Ruby for Good's Human Essentials project.
-It's is an inventory management system for banks supplying diaper, incontinence and period products (essential banks).
+It's an inventory management system for banks supplying diaper, incontinence and period products (essential banks).

 The [Human Essentials web application](https://humanessentials.app/) allows banks to manage their inventory, receive donations and issue distributions to community partner organizations.
 It supports the use of barcode readers to quickly scan items received and therefore facilitate day-to-day operations of essential banks.